zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,078.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-Download a learnin g guide for this episode.
+Download a Learning guide for this episode.
 You can do that by becoming a member of ESL Podcast .
 On this episode, we’re going to listen to a dialogue between Jean and Clau de regarding movies that have a lot of excitement in them.
 Let’s get started .

 [start of dialogue]